 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

-Spooky Halloween Books for Tweens
+The Best Halloween Chapter Books for Tweens

 Nancy Drew and the Clue Crew The Halloween Hoax by Carolyn Keene – Kicking off this list with a Nancy Drew story – easy and not too scary for younger tweens.
 Nancy and her friends are looking forward to dressing up and heading out trick or treating, but they have to investigate some strange happenings before they can get to the Halloween night festivities.

 Coraline by Neil Gaiman – Young Coraline finds her way into a seemingly wonderful alternate world…complete with loving parents.
 Unfortunately, things take a very creepy turn and Coraline must fight to find her way home to her real family.
-This one is heavy on the creepiness.
+This one is heavy on creepiness.

 Ghost Squad by Claribel Ortega – A magical spell, a witch and Halloween all come together in this fun and slightly spooky Halloween story.
 Lucely and her band of friends come together for a ghostly curse fighting adventure.